Shipeasy

 The schema gives you two safety properties: a fat-fingered key in the dashboard doesn't render garbage (the schema check rejects it and the banner stays hidden), and expiresAt means ops can schedule the banner to disappear without needing to remember to turn it off.

-Don't reach for a gate for this.
-A gate is a boolean — you'd then need a second config for the payload, and now two things must be in sync.
+Don't reach for a feature flag for this.
+A feature flag is a boolean — you'd then need a second config for the payload, and now two things must be in sync.
 One typed config is the smaller, more honest pattern.

 Measure quarterly cumulative lift